Problem to solve: We'd like to automatically include Expected Results into our test scripts

 1) When a customer attempts to use frequent flier miles to pay for a flight and that customer has enough miles to do so, confirm that the transaction is successfully processed and that the customer's frequent flier balance is debited.

-In the Auto-Script screen, find the specific test step you want to add your Expected Result to and highlight it
+In the Scripts -> Manual Auto-Scripts screen, find the specific test step you want to add your Expected Result to and highlight it

 2) Hover over the Step that you want the Expected Result to appear with.

 Ask yourself these 3 questions and formulate precise answers:

 In this case, the Expected Result is "the transaction is successfully processed and the customer's frequent flier balance is debited."

 Note: Some new users of Hexawise attempt to enter Expected Results into the "Parameters" screen; we often recommend avoiding that.
 Instead, keep Values (necessary to trigger Expected Results) separate from the Expected Results themselves.

 2) What is the smallest number of Values that will result in the Expected Result triggering?

 Exactly two Values are necessary to trigger the Expected Result here.
 One is insufficient, and we don't need three.

 3) Which specific Values will need to appear in the same test case for the Expected Result to occur?